What is the difference between the MSP and the CSP?

 - Have predetermined educational and experiential requirements

-- Consist of sit-down examinations proctored by a third-party
+- Consists of sit-down examinations proctored by a third-party

 - Require CEUs to maintain certification